NRFlood/school_district_analysis-/README.md

    * **Scores by school type**

        *Thomas High School is Charter school, so this is the only school type impacted by the change in data.
-The images below showcase the changes in that spending range.*
+The images below showcase the changes in that school type.*

    **ORIGINAL**